H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 dimensions:

-- **Background store and memory** – entries in the `ms_jarvis_memory` ChromaDB collection accumulate identity‑relevant patterns over time, such as repeated interactions about particular places or institutions.
-(Note: collection name is `ms_jarvis_memory`; host-facing ChromaDB port is **8002**.)
+- **Background store and memory** – entries in the `ms_jarvis_memory` ChromaDB collection (★ confirmed present in 40-collection / 6,675,442-vector ChromaDB inventory — March 28 full audit; host-facing ChromaDB port: **8002**) accumulate identity‑relevant patterns over time, such as repeated interactions about particular places or institutions.
 - **Identity‑focused retention** – a small subset of identity statements is promoted into the deepest identity layer described in Chapter 22, where canonical statements and `TruthValidator` structures reside.
-- **Global control and policy** – identity signals influence routing and filtering decisions in the main brain, BBB, and registration‑specific validators, especially when questions touch on governance, benefits, or data access.
+- **Global control and policy** – identity signals influence routing and filtering decisions in the main brain, BBB, and registration‑specific validators, especially when questions touch on governance, benefits, or data access. ★ All BBB identity enforcement decisions are now durably logged at `jarvis-memory:8056` (secured March 28).
+- ★ **`psychological_rag` restored (March 28)** — 968 documents restored in the `psychological_rag` ChromaDB collection, providing full community wellbeing context to identity signal routing when psychological assessment is active.

 These connections ensure that identity is not just a front‑door concern but an ongoing influence on how Ms. Jarvis reasons and responds.

 ---

-### 36.5.1 Live Identity Evidence and Endpoints (March 22, 2026)
+### 36.5.1 Live Identity Evidence and Endpoints (★ March 28, 2026 — 96/96 Up)

 In the current deployment, the registration and access‑control structure described in this chapter is anchored to a concrete identity infrastructure that runs on every `ultimatechat` request.
 The core pieces are:

-- **`normalize_identity`** in `jarvis-main-brain` (port 8050), which rewrites all
+- **`normalize_identity`** in `jarvis-main-brain` (port 8050 — ★ Up 96/96), which rewrites all
   ensemble outputs into the Ms. Egeria Jarvis persona and suppresses "I am just a language model" framings.
 It enforces canonical identity statements such as "I serve the community" and "I value ethics", ensuring that responses remain consistent with the system's defined role.
-See §36.5.2 for the three-layer LM Synthesizer identity guard that enforces these constraints at the synthesis layer.
+See §36.5.2 for the three-layer LM Synthesizer identity guard that enforces these constraints at the synthesis layer. ★ Identity guard stability re-confirmed in 96/96 Up audit March 28 — no regressions.
 - **`TruthValidator`**, embedded in the neurobiological BBB package and called from the main‑brain pipeline, which encodes specific facts about Ms. Jarvis's correct self‑description, correct creator attribution, non‑human status, and accountability to West Virginia communities.
-For each assessment, it returns a `truthverdict` with fields `truth_validated`, `truth_score`, `correct_identity`, `correct_creator`, and `relationship_clear`, attached to every `UltimateResponse`.
+For each assessment, it returns a `truthverdict` with fields `truth_validated`, `truth_score`, `correct_identity`, `correct_creator`, and `relationship_clear`, attached to every `UltimateResponse`. ★ `TruthValidator` validation is informed by `msjarvis:5433` GBIM community facts — `confidence_decay` metadata now flags high-uncertainty GBIM entities for episodic audit before use as identity ground truth.
-- **The `icontainers-identity` layer** (`jarvis-i-containers`, port 8015), which produces real, timestamped, session‑specific ego boundary entries visible in `UltimateResponse.identity_layers` and `consciousness_layers`.
+- **The `icontainers-identity` layer** (`jarvis-i-containers`, port 8015 — ★ Up 96/96), which
+  produces real, timestamped, session‑specific ego boundary entries visible in `UltimateResponse.identity_layers` and `consciousness_layers`.
 The 2026‑02‑15 case study confirmed an active `root-self` entry with `ego_boundaries`, `experiential_processing`, `observer_processing`, and `meta_level` fields.
-- **The BBB six‑filter pipeline** at port 8016 (`EthicalFilter`, `SpiritualFilter`, `SafetyMonitor`, `ThreatDetection`, `steganography_filter`,
+- **The BBB six‑filter pipeline** at port 8016 (★ Up 96/96 — `EthicalFilter`, `SpiritualFilter`,
+  `SafetyMonitor`, `ThreatDetection`, `steganography_filter`,
   `truth_verification`), which treats identity commitments and community‑grounded constraints as first‑class checks when deciding what to allow, block, or annotate.
 Current `truth_verification` method: `heuristic_contradiction_v1` (rule-based; upgrade path to `rag_grounded_v2` tracked in Chapter 33 §33.2.3).
-  Phase 4.5 BBB output is in **log+passthrough mode** as of commit `18b8ddac` (March 22, 2026), pending output threshold recalibration.
+  Phase 4.5 BBB output is in **log+passthrough mode** as of commit `18b8ddac` (March 22, 2026), pending output threshold recalibration. ★ All six-filter gate decisions — including `truth_verification` events — are now durably logged at `jarvis-memory:8056` (secured March 28).

-> **⚠️ Cross-chapter discrepancy note (March 27, 2026):** Chapter 37's architecture diagram (Figure 37.1) and §37.4.1 list only **four** BBB filters after the Constitutional Guardian check, omitting `steganography_filter` and `truth_verification`.
+> **⚠️ Cross-chapter discrepancy note (March 27, 2026 — re-confirmed March 28):** Chapter 37's architecture diagram (Figure 37.1) and §37.4.1 list only **four** BBB filters after the Constitutional Guardian check, omitting `steganography_filter` and `truth_verification`.
 The six-filter count confirmed in this chapter's correction block and in Chapter 33 §33.2 is authoritative.
 Ch 37 requires correction to its BBB filter list to match.
 Until Ch 37 is updated, treat this chapter and Ch 33 as the authoritative six-filter reference.

 Together, these mechanisms ensure that the "who is acting under which role" questions from this chapter are enforced not only in registration flows but also in the behavior of everyday responses.
-Identity is thus expressed simultaneously in database rows, in live HTTP services, and in the structure of every `UltimateResponse` object.
+Identity is thus expressed simultaneously in database rows, in live HTTP services, the structure of every `UltimateResponse` object, and ★ in the durable `jarvis-memory:8056` audit trail (secured March 28).

 Verified identity response (March 22, 2026) — query "Hello Ms Jarvis, who are you and what is your purpose?":